Gun Violence Awareness

 It is a simple request, and yet it is so hard for us to do.
 In many cases, we go as far as to choose division and hate over love.
 One of the most egregious examples of this is the thousands of lives lost each year due to gun violence.

 At Marble Collegiate Church we say enough is enough.
 Adorned on the fence around the church on 5th Avenue are orange ribbons, the defining color of the gun violence awareness movement.
-Included on these ribbons are tags that ask, “How will you love your neighbor?”
-We invite anyone to share ideas and thoughts on how we can show love to one another and support an end to gun violence.
-Also included are resources that can help you get started.
+Included on these ribbons are tags with resources that can help you get started.
 Let's work together to put an end to gun violence and what has now become the leading cause of death for our children and teenagers.

 Please join us in being part of the solution by promoting love and support to all of God’s creations.
 If we truly loved one another not only would it end gun violence, but it would also end all the evils that divide us.